Chia-Network/pool-reference/SPECIFICATION.md

 signature must be signed by the private key of the `authentication_public_key` using the Augmented Scheme in the BLS IETF spec.

-Note: the pool MUST return the current points balance, which is the total number of points found since the last payout for that user.
+Note: The pool MUST return the current points balance, which is the total number of points found since the last payout for that user.

 ## POST /farmer